RashidahJohari/heart-attack-prediction-streamlit/README.md

 ## How to use it
-clone repo and run it
+clone repo and run it <br>
-heart_train.py is the script to train the data. deploy.py is the script for deployment.
+heart_train.py is the script to train the data. <br>
+heart_app.py is the script for deployment.

 ## Download
 The dataset can be downloaded from: